aws/aws-cdk/packages/aws-cdk/README.md

     }
 ```

-There must not exist a resource of that type with the same name aka "MyBucket"
+There must not exist a resource of that type with the same identifier in the desired region.
+In this example that identifer
+would be "MyBucket"

-##### **The provided template is not deployed to cloudformation in the account/region, and there *is* overlap with with resources outside the template**
+##### **The provided template is not deployed to CloudFormation in the account/region, and there *is* overlap with existing resources in the account/region**

 If the provided template represents a set of resources that have overlap with resources already deployed in the account/region,
 then the generated application will not be immediately deployable.
 If those overlapped resources are already managed by